|

 and I will search the castle againwe will see if we can

 find any trace of the creature," she said.
-Gimli grunted

 Legolas wanted to tell her to stay with the others in the castle

 ward, and on no account go looking for the creature.
-But if

-thought.
-"Be careful, melmenya," he allowed himself
+her, he thought.
+"Be careful, melmenya," he allowed

 A young man climbed down the rocky slope towards the edge of